MARKET SNAPSHOT: U.S. Stocks Poised To Squeeze In A Gain As Strong July Closes Out

 Continue Reading Below

-U.S. stock futures indicated a slightly firmer start for Wall Street on Monday, in what is shaping up to be the second-best month of the year for major indexes.
+U.S. stock-index futures indicated a slightly higher start for Wall Street on Monday, in what is shaping up to be the second-best month of the year for major indexes.

-Fresh factory readings out of China were garnering attention, while U.S. data due later includes pending home sales and a regional manufacturing survey.
+Fresh factory readings out of China garnered attention, while U.S. data due later includes pending home sales and a regional manufacturing survey.

 The three big indexes finished slightly lower on Friday (http://www.marketwatch.com/story/us-tech-stocks-shape-up-for-another-day-of-selling-after-amazon-disappoints-2017-07-28), with the exception of the Dow industrials .
 That benchmark closed at an all-time high of 21,830.31, for a gain of 0.2%.
 For the week, the DJIA also outperformed, rising 1.2%, while the other major indexes logged modest losses.